 - Visa denial

 - What the visa expiration date means

 - Administrative processing

 - TCN applying for a U.S. visa in Canada or Mexico

 - Visa applicants from countries that sponsor terrorism

 - U.S. visa requirements for Canadian citizens

 U.S. government agencies

-- U.S. Department of Homeland Security – Ensures U.S. safety and security, protect against terrorism and other potential threats.
+- U.S. Department of Homeland Security – Ensures U.S. safety and security, protects against terrorism and other potential threats